Free Buyers Guide

 Now That You Have the Inside Rack…

-Armed with a deeper understanding of the nuts and bolts (literally) of the racking system, you can confidently ask your installer more pointed questions than you could mere minutes ago.
-You now know what a racking system is, how we install them, and why we prefer Schletter brand racking for all our installations.
+Armed with a deeper understanding of the nuts and bolts (literally) of a mounting system, you can confidently ask your installer more pointed questions than you could mere minutes ago.
+You now know what a mounting system is, how we install them, and why we prefer Schletter brand racking for all our installations.

 At Penrith Solar Centre, we want you to be informed, certainly, but we also want you to be as certain as you can be about the choices your solar installer might steer you towards.
 This conclusion is not an ending, but instead a segue into continuing your solar education.